RizkyRajitha/itworksonpi/_posts/setup-github-action-private-runner-in-ubuntu-vm.md

 ![](/assets/github-private-runner/image_8.png)

-also action runner systemd service comes enabled by default meaning it will automatically start after a reboot.
+Action runner systemd service comes enabled by default so it will automatically start after a system reboot.

 ![](/assets/github-private-runner/image_9.png)